ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-5. When is the t-distribution useful?
+Q. When is the t-distribution useful?

 <details><summary><b>Answer</b></summary>